 Note: Students who have completed the ITF graduate certificate within five years prior to admission are admitted to the M.A. program with advanced standing.
+Students who completed the professional studies ITF certificate by 2023 and within five years prior to admission are also admitted to the M.A. program with advanced standing.
 Additionally, ITF 700, 701, 702, 703, 704 are not required if completed with grades of B or above within five years prior to admission into the program.